AndreJackBia/AndreJackBia.github.io/index.md

 - Technical Debt
 - Software Quality

-Bachelor of Science in Computer Science at University of Milano - Bicocca
+#### Bachelor of Science in Computer Science at University of Milano - Bicocca

 ## Experience

+#### Student Tutor at University of Milano - Bicocca
+Academic tutoring for the course of Software Analysis and Design.
+2017 Research Assistant Chalmers University
+#### Research Assistant
+Academic collaboration in a research project for an industrial case study in a big company located in Gothenburg, Sweden.

+#### Software Engineer Traineeship at ESSeRE Lab
+Development of an extension of Arcan, a tool for software architecture analysis, to support the analysis of C/C++ Projects.

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for